 As much as 20 per cent of Cbus’ assets will be managed inhouse following the board’s approval of a new investment strategy last week, that takes advantages of the fund’s ability to invest with a long-term view.

 The new strategy includes a huge uplift in internal resources so the fund can also set its asset allocation internally.
 The fund will look to directly invest in infrastructure, and Australian and international equities, alongside its existing external managers.

-The $34 billion superannuation fund currently manages around 8-10 per cent of assets inhouse, mainly in cash cbus property, and is seeking to expand its internal capacities over the next five years, particularly in equities and infrastructure
+The $34 billion superannuation fund currently manages around 8-10 per cent of assets inhouse, mainly in cash and cbus property, and is seeking to expand its internal capacities over the next five years, particularly in equities and infrastructure.

 The board also approved 25 additional team members to resource the expansion.

 Kristian Fok, executive manager, investment strategy, says the investment team has been developing the plan for nine months, undertaking “extensive” literature reviews into best practice, as well as spending time with Australian and international chief investment officers to gain direct insights into a variety of models.